 When Westfield veterinarian, Dr. Loomis, received his Doctorate of Veterinary Medicine from Oklahoma State University College of Veterinary Medicine in 2005, he was also the recipient of the World Animal Care Foundation Award – recognition that is bestowed upon the student who best promotes the importance of the human/animal bond.
 He also studied animal science at the University of Georgia (from which he graduated with honors).
 It is this kind of compassion for animals that drives Dr. Loomis every day.

-Dr. Margaret Jablecki joins the Westfield group this September.
+Dr. Margaret Jablecki joined the medical team at Westfield Animal Hospital in September 2015.
 She completed her undergraduate studies at Becker College with a bachelor’s degree in Veterinary Science.
 The years preceding veterinary school Dr. Jablecki spent as a veterinary technician in a specialty hospital.
 Her time there enforced the importance of the human animal bond and her desire to pursue a veterinary degree.
 She graduated from the University of Tennessee, College of Veterinary Medicine in 2010.
 After graduation she returned to the Northeast to complete a small animal internship at Oradell Animal Hospital and since has spent the last four years as an emergency veterinarian in a specialty hospital in New Jersey.
 Dr. Jablecki has a strong interest in internal medicine, pain management and the human animal bond.
 She looks forward to being a part of your pets’ lifelong healthcare.

 Dr. Jablecki enjoys spending her days off with her darling dog, Marshall and the new addition to her family, a rambunctious kitten, Melvin.
 She is an avid soccer fan, loves spending time at the beach, and outdoors in general.
 She has a strong interest in fine art, music, theatre, and travel.